-Mexican snowballs are not considered high feeders and do not require regular fertilization.
+Mexican snowballs are not heavy feeders and do not require regular fertilization.
 They can benefit from an annual fertilization in the early-mid spring with a fertilizer that is designed for cacti and succulents.

 Are Mexican Snowballs Toxic?

 Mexican snowballs are considered nontoxic to humans and pets.
-However, it is not advisable to eat them as they are not considered edible.
+However, it is not advisable to eat them because they are not known to be edible.

-These succulents do not require pruning; however, if Mexican snowballs get leggy, there are ways to cut them back and revitalize their compact flower-like shape.
+These succulents do not require pruning; however, if Mexican snowballs become leggy, there are ways to cut them back and revitalize their compact flower-like shape.

-To fix a leggy Mexican snowball, cut off the top part of the stem that is not leggy and still somewhat compact and replant it in a separate container.
-Once you have cut off the top part of the succulent, remove the bottom couple of leaves from the new rosette to expose the bare stem.
+To rehabilitate a leggy Mexican snowball, cut off the top part of the stem that is not leggy and is still somewhat compact, and replant it in a separate container.
+After you have cut off the top part of the plant, remove the bottom few leaves from the new rosette to expose the bare stem.
 This bare part will be buried beneath the soil and develop new roots.
-Before planting the newly separated plant, allow the stem to callous over for 12-24 hours.
-This will help to prevent rot once it is planted.
+Before planting the newly separated plant, allow the stem to callous over for 12-24 hours to prevent rot once it is planted.

 Once calloused, the new plant can be potted in a standard cactus or succulent soil mix.
 Don’t water the new plant until roots have begun to form, after approximately 2-3 weeks.

 Propagating Mexican Snowballs